 TracTuff RBB/ RBC Swirl Pot - NSX Spec

 Essentially a duplicate of the RBB/ RBC V2 swirl pot but with options that don't make sense to list on the FWD listing.
 The NSX Spec product shown here has a 1.50" outlet to match the factory hard lines that run up to the front of the vehicle.
-An option to use a filler cap rather than a traditional radiator cap bung because a radiator cap bung is either elsewhere in the system or the OEM header tank/ expansion tank is being maintained.
-A vent at the top of the tank that gets routed to a header tank (much like my race style swirl pot) like the C30/ C32 cooling system did from the factory (I can also use a blank lid with a vent out the top on request).
+An option to use a filler cap rather than a traditional radiator cap bung because a radiator cap bung is either elsewhere in the system; like if the OEM header tank/ expansion tank is being maintained.
+A vent at the top of the tank gets routed to a header tank (much like my race style swirl pot) just like the C30/ C32 cooling system did from the factory (I can also use a blank lid with a vent out the top on request).

 The swirl tank starts with a beautifully machined 6061-T6 flange that incorporates the largest port possible within the OEM gaskets footprint and incorporates a 1/2" NPT heater port.
 You can choose to have a number of accessory bung added to the tank.
 The outlet can be

 moved wherever you want but the most popular choices are listed.
 The outlet